vovanukas/codiblox-website/content/english/tutorials/noughts-crosses-tic-tac-toe-python-turtle.md

 ---
-title: Noughts and Crosses / Tic-Tac-Toe with Python Turtle
+title: Noughts and Crosses / Tic Tac Toe with Python Turtle
-meta_title: "Noughts and Crosses / Tic-Tac-Toe with Python Turtle"
+meta_title: "Noughts and Crosses / Tic Tac Toe with Python Turtle"
-description: Noughts and Crosses / Tic-Tac-Toe with Python Turtle
+description: Noughts and Crosses / Tic Tac Toe with Python Turtle
-summary: You probably know how to play Noughts and Crosses (or Tic-Tac-Toe).
+summary: You probably know how to play Noughts and Crosses (or Tic Tac Toe).
 The game might seem simple on paper but let's try to recreate it using the `Turtle` module in Python!
 date: 2024-04-15T03:55:40.656Z
 image: /images/noughts-and-crosses.svg
 categories: